Jeremy-Perras/Philosophers-42/README.md

 **eat or wait for fork -> sleep -> think -> eat or wait for fork.**

 ## How I code this ?
   Each philosopher is a thread and they do routine until one is dead.
-Icheck death in main programm and we loop until someone is dead or they do the number of times each philosophers eat.
+I check death in main program and we loop until someone is dead or they do the number of times each philosophers eat.

 ### How does is work ?
 The Makefile contain 4 rules : all clean fclean and re.